otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the entity terminates the DAKE and send the prekey messages (DAKE-3 message
+And the entity terminates the DAKE and sends the prekey messages (DAKE-3 message
-has action 0x01):
+has action 0x03):

 ```
   <message